provable-things/ethereum-examples/solidity/truffle-examples/random-datasource/README.md

 Since the random datasource is currently available on the Ethereum mainnet and on all Ethereum public testnets only (Rinkeby, Kovan, Ropsten-revival); and it is *not integrated yet with private blockchains/testrpc/browser-solidity-vmmode*, you will need to **get a mnemonic passphrase and an infura key** to make the example work.

 **A)** Go on the infura website to get an infura key: [infura.io](https://infura.io).
-The key is a 32 hexadecimal character string
+The key is a 32 HEX characters string

 **B)** Get a mnemonic passphrase, an easy way is to get the Metamask one:
 [metamask.io](https://metamask.io/)